// methodology and sources

 Tax-relief benchmarks

-Each card in the Bitcoin Budget section represents a specific, sourced, documented government spending decision.
-The card links to its primary news source.
-The Bitcoin equivalent is computed using the BTC/CAD price at the month of the spending decision.
+Each card in the Bitcoin Budget section is a specific, documented government spending decision drawn from municipal, provincial, and federal examples.
+Every card links to its primary news source, and its Bitcoin equivalent is computed using the historical BTC/CAD price for the month of the decision.

 Primary sources